envoyproxy/gateway/GOALS.md

 _In order of priority_

 ### 1. Application developer
 The application developer spends the majority of their time developing business logic code.
 They require the ability to manage access to their application.
+They understand and decide how to expose, version and upgrade their applications and are responsible for Service specific configurations like timeouts, redirects, request matching/filtering etc.

 ### 2. Infrastructure administrators
 The infrastructure administrators are responsible for the installation, maintenance, and operation of